 - It’s a “Reacher”, though.
-Besides being a violent tool, it has 16” length with standard tennis racket-style handles that comes in handy to play an almost missed volley.
+Besides being a violent tool, it has a 16” length with standard tennis racket-style handles that come in handy to play an almost missed volley.

 - Compared to its touch version, it still has the feel for lob shots and groundstrokes so I’d always go with the power model between them.

 - Enables extra reach

 - Top-notch paddle built

 - Best combo of power and feel

 - Edge guard takes more than enough surface